Degrees earned at Penn State are nationally recognized.

 This major prepares students to meet industry demands for experts with the knowledge and skills to conduct cybersecurity, privacy, and risk management analysis of modern computer systems.

-This program, as with all Penn State undergraduate teacher education programs, is designed to provide students with experiences necessary to become certified teachers.
+This program, as with all Penn State undergraduate teacher education programs, is designed to provide students with the experiences necessary to become certified teachers.

 The English major provides highly marketable skills in communication and critical thinking.
 Through reading and writing a wide range of texts, English majors learn about subjects such as health, business, politics, history, culture, and social justice.
 The major prepares them for successful careers in areas such as publishing, law, web writing, public relations, medicine, and education.